built-fast/lcars/README.md

-  test:pint           Runs Pint on PHP files in the project test:shellcheck     Runs ShellCheck on all Bash files in the project util:copy           Copies strings to the clipboard util:ip             Prints public IP address using CloudFlare DNS util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH
+  test:pint           Runs Pint on PHP files in the project test:shellcheck     Runs ShellCheck on all Bash files in the project util:copy           Copies strings to the clipboard util:git:stats      Shows lines added and deleted by author in a git repo util:ip             Prints public IP address using CloudFlare DNS util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH